Uri3n/see_png/README.md

 since that's the standard I decided to mess with.
 I mainly wrote this tool to learn more about the PNG file format, as well as about safely handling binary file formats in C++ using bounds-checking features and whatnot.
 If you're looking for a reference for a PNG parser, this might also be useful to you.
-Here's some example output: